thegoblingame/gladaitor/plan.md

 ## MVP

 kinda mobile friendly
-landing page w title visual rep and search button ✅ mechanism for pairing players draft page w options. clicking on them selects/deselects them game page, prompt is shown and options are shown. after both players finish or timer runs out, AI sends req and returns response round w/l indicators appear next to names about text
+draft page w options. clicking on them selects/deselects them. can move to game page after selecting X game page, prompt is shown and options are shown. after both players finish or timer runs out, AI sends req and returns response round w/l indicators appear next to names
 CSS cleanup
-types in a separate file, imported into components
+types in a separate file or coupled w components thank WBR for inspiration if it takes a lot of time to load weapons, consider preloading them? leaderboard if simple animal crossing audio on text readout

 ## AFTER MVP

 revamp images
 error handling
-fix site name
 username
 leaderboard
 login w google
 input validation
+logo quality?
+"best practice" if looking for job add some auth to cf buckets if shit goes viral unmount?

+## UNDECIDED

+1v1 mode
 price and ELO
-users can submit items, try to limit them to 1 per day or something logo quality?
+users can submit items, try to limit them to 1 per day or something
-"best practice" if looking for job animal crossing audio on text readout

-# TODO CODE

-Add title
-Create login page
-Connect login to google
-Input for username, submitting means username gets stored in DB along with player email and MMR Write game explanation
-Create database
-Create leaderboard page
-Leaderboard populate w player names and MMRs

 # TODO LEARN/WRITE

 Create 100 prompts
-Create explanation modal
 Learn about MMR/ELO